VishwaTechLabs/python-aitesting/01-python-introduction/README.md

 ### Beginner

-1. What is Python Syntax?
+1. What is Data Types?
 2. Why is it needed?
 3. What problem does it solve?
 4. What are its common use cases?